wootfish/eli.sohl.com/_posts/2020-06-10-sybil-defense.md

 This, in turn, allows us to consider doing more with X. What if X wasn't arbitrary?
 What if we gave it some form of significance?
 Increasing our success probability means we'll have to try fewer values of X to find a solution, so we can certainly get away with adding some semantic significance to X.

 Bear with me: what if we treat it as an expiration date?
-That is, we'd predefine a window of validity (say 36 hours), and we'd only accept NodeIDs if their corresponding values of X represented Unix timestamps between now and 36 hours from now.
+That is, we'd predefine a window of validity (say 36 hours), and we'd only accept NodeIDs if their corresponding values of X represented Unix timestamps between now and 36 hours from now.[^ntp]

+[^ntp]: This does introduce complications re: clock drift; that said, call me an optimist, but personally I'm willing to assume that anyone capable of participating in the network is also capable of reaching an NTP server.

 This changes the cost equation for both attackers and defenders.

-On the defenders' side, honest peers have to solve puzzles once every couple days rather than solving only a single puzzle when they first join the network.
+On the defenders' side, honest peers have to solve puzzles once every couple days[^couple-days] rather than solving only a single puzzle when they first join the network.

+[^couple-days]: Or less, if they join the network less frequently.

 On the attackers' side, it is no longer to generate a huge number of Sybil NodeIDs; now, they have to generate that many every 36 hours.
-Instead of requiring an attacker to compute some large total number of hashes, we're now requiring them to be able to field a large, sustained _hash rate_.
+Instead of requiring an attacker to compute some large total number of hashes, we're now them to be able to field a large, sustained _hash rate_.[^bitcoin-comparison]

+[^bitcoin-comparison]: Maybe this goes without saying, but just to make it explicit: the hard problem here is similar to Bitcoin's (which we discussed earlier), namely that attackers must field an unresaonably high hash rate to launch a successful attack.
+This scheme diverges from Bitcoin in that unreasonable hash rates are _only_ required of attackers, not defenders.

 Since attackers have to solve the proof-of-work problem many more times than defenders in order to be effective, this change to the cost equation has a significantly greater impact on attackers than defenders.